 - Not attending to the final exam

-Presentations will be added to keysan.me/ee464 weekly (but please also use the other sources given below:
+Presentations will be added to keysan.me/ee464 weekly but please also refer to extra materials given below:

 EE463 and EE464 are the two core courses for power electronics and electric machines option.
 In these courses, you will learn about basics of power electronic topologies, components and control techniques.
 In the first semester we will focus on AC-DC converters (rectifiers), whereas in the second semester it will be mainly about DC-DC converters and inverters.
 You will find chance to design and implement fundamental circuit topologies and get understanding of other design factors such as selection of switches, passive components within electrical and thermal constraints.
 There will a hardware project to implement.